The Parkinson’s Clinic

-- Your first appointment will take approximately 2 hours – the first hour with the nurse practitioner on-site and the second hour with Dr. Ray Dorsey via telehealth connection.
+- Your first appointment will take approximately 2 hours – the first hour with the Nurse Practitioner on-site and the second hour with either Dr. Dorsey or Dr. Lang via telehealth connection.

-- Your follow-up appointments will be scheduled as indicated based on the evaluation of Dr. Dorsey and the nurse practitioner.
+- Your follow-up appointments will be scheduled as indicated based on the evaluation of your physician and the Nurse Practitioner.

 News and Highlights

 This vibrating shoe could put UD on the map for Parkinson’s research

 When the Beach Boys sang about good vibrations, this wasn’t what they had in mind, but it does come pretty close.
 Researchers at the University of Delaware STAR Campus have created a vibrating shoe that helps patients with Parkinson’s disease.